vkhazin/multicloud-courseware/content/serverless/lab-serverless.md

 23. Double `api` in the URL is for the reasons that our folder called `api` and Azure Function Apps adds `api` as well :-\)
 24. Selecting the URL and don't forget to add the `?name=John` parameter
 25. The output will be slightly different as we are now using a completely different event handler compared to AWS lambda with Express.js
-26. Realistically you will need to refactor the code keeping all the logic separate from the handler as it is not possible yet to reuse the handlers across multiple cloud providers
+26. Realistically you will need to refactor the code keeping all the application logic separate from the handler as it is not possible (yet) to reuse the handlers across multiple cloud providers
-27. There is a [serverless](https://serverless.com/framework/docs/providers/azure/guide/quick-start/) implementation for Azure Function Apps, does not feel like ready to go mainstream
+27. There is a [serverless](https://serverless.com/framework/docs/providers/azure/guide/quick-start/) implementation for Azure Function Apps, does not feel ready to go mainstream

 ## GCP

 1. Navigate to [https://console.cloud.google.com/](https://console.cloud.google.com/)
 2. Select `Activate Cloud Shell` icon and select editor icon to open a new browser tab/window
-3. We should have a folder `/courseware-nodejs-container`
+3. We should have a folder `/courseware-nodejs-container` already
 4. If it is not there, clone the repo: `git clone https://github.com/vkhazin/courseware-nodejs-container`
 5. Change directory: `cd ./courseware-nodejs-container/api`
 6. Modify `server.js`: